jon-harper/OmniBox/docs/tour.md

 The configuration in the image above will be our example in this guide.
 We will start with the Core components and move on to the trays and panels that make OmniBox so modular.

-### Links
+!!! note "About Links"
     Links on this site to external resources have prefix icons to identify what they do:

     - :material-git: The git icon is used for download links.
     - :octicons-checklist-24: The list icon is for links to the [Options & Support][support] section.
     - :material-cart: A shopping cart identifies a link to the [Sourcing Guide][sourcing].

-### Heat Set Inserts
+!!! note "Heat Set Inserts"
     Many OmniBox components come with the option of using heat set inserts to attach other parts.
 These `STL` files have names ending in `HSI`.
 Files ending with `Stock` in the name do not need inserts.

+    If using HSIs, an [:material-cart: M3 soldering iron tip for heat set inserts][bom_hsi_tips] is recommended.

 ## Core Components